 Example: Brian dies aged 66.
 His sole income is his state pension of £12,870 a year.
 It passes to Mary, aged 63.
 This is some £300 above her Personal Allowance, so she becomes a taxpayer with a tax liability of £60.
 Because she has no other income which is taxable at source, she must pay the tax due through Simple Assessment.
-In the past this would have meant that Mary, who had never earned enough to pay tax or National Insurance contributions in her life, would have had to complete an annual tax return.
-The new Simple Assessment process is easier and Mary will be sent a tax calculation which will explain how she can pay her tax.
+In the past this would have meant that Mary, who had never earned enough to pay tax or national insurance contributions in her life, would have had to complete an annual tax return.
+The new Simple Assessment process is easier, and Mary will be sent a tax calculation which will explain how she can pay her tax.
 However, she will need to check that the figures on the calculation are correct.

 In short it is important for the survivor to examine carefully their changed financial circumstances and therefore probably their tax position.
-Some incomes such as state pensions may only transfer to a spouse while others may be disposed of to other beneficiaries in a will.
+Some incomes such as state pensions may only transfer to a spouse while others may be transfer to other beneficiaries after a declaration of wishes to the pension provider.
 More on that in the chapter Taxation of the Estate.